:quality(80))

 Distance to city centre: Approx. 3.3 miles (17 minutes by car; 44 minutes by public transport)

-Belle Vue is next up with an average house price of over £184,000 over the past year, according to Rightmove data.
+Belle Vue is next up with an average house price of over £196,000 over the past year, according to Rightmove.
 The area’s housing stock is mostly made up of old, terraced homes of the Victorian and Edwardian ilk, plus some post-war semi-detached homes that tend to sell for around the £250,000 mark.
-With good links to the city and a range of ‘Good’ and ‘Outstanding’ schools to choose from, it’s certainly a part of Manchester to keep an eye on.
+As well as being one of the cheapest places to live in Manchester, it has many schools rated ‘Good’ or ‘Outstanding’ by Ofsted, making it a strong choice for families.

 Location: M12 and M18